-(A) A child eligible for Title IV-E adoption assistance (AA), is eligible for Title XIX medicaid coverage beginning with the effective date of the JFS 01453 "Adoption Assistance Agreement" (rev. 4/2010) unless the child is solely at substantial risk as defined in rule 5101:2-49-03 of the Administrative Code.
+(A) A child eligible for Title IV-E adoption assistance (AA), is eligible for Title XIX medicaid coverage beginning with the effective date of the JFS 01453 "Adoption Assistance Agreement" (rev. 1/2014) .

-(B) The public children services agency (PCSA) shall inform the adoptive parent(s) that he or she shall immediately notify the PCSA if he or she is moving to another county or state.
+(B) The public children services agency (PCSA) shall inform the adoptive parent(s) that he or she shall notify the PCSA within fifteen calendar days after moving to another county or state.

-(D) For an adopted child with an AA agreement in effect who moves or resides out-of state, the following shall apply:
+(D) For a child with an AA agreement in effect who moves or resides out-of state, the following shall apply:

 (ii) A copy of the current signed and dated JFS 01453.